azure-glades/obsidian-notes/Operating Systems/Intro to OS/Types of Operating Systems.md

-- Operating systems have to handle multiple different [[CPU Architectures]] and organizations and run different [[Computing Environments]].
-- set of programs that takes up memory management, file management, process management, process management (scheduler and dispatcher)
-#### Types
 - **Batch processing system**: Batches of processes are sent to the cpu.
 	- Each batch has a set of jobs/tasks.
 		- Each job carries an instruction set (steps)